 The Board believes that management speaks for the Company.
-Individual Board members may, from time to time, meet or otherwise communicate with various constituencies that are involved with the Company, but it is expected that Board members would do this with the knowledge (and, other than in exceptional circumstances, at the request and with the concurrence) of the CEO.
+Individual Board members may, from time to time, meet or otherwise communicate with various constituencies that are involved with the Company, but it is expected that Board members would do this with the knowledge of the CEO.